wolfpaulus/static-site-generator/README.md

 }
 ```

-## 3. Presentation Layer
+## 3. Ensuring access to a large selection of site templates

-There are quite a few web sites providing access to HTML site templates.
-Some provide great customizable templates even for free.
+There are many websites offering HTML site templates.
 Here are a few examples:

-1. [HTML5up](https://html5up.net) - Spiffy HTML5 site templates that are fully responsive built on HTML5 + CSS3, and 100% free under the Creative Commons License.
+1. [HTML5up](https://html5up.net) - Free, responsive HTML5 site templates.
-1. [Lexington Themes](https://lexingtonthemes.com) - free and premium multipage themes and UI Kits
+1. [Lexington Themes](https://lexingtonthemes.com) - Free and premium multipage themes and UI kits.
-1. [Code Stitch](https://www.codestitch.app) - HTML and CSS Template Library
+1. [Code Stitch](https://www.codestitch.app) - HTML and CSS Template Library.
-1. [envato](https://themeforest.net/category/site-templates) - HTML Templates and HTML Website Templates
+1. [Envato](https://themeforest.net/category/site-templates) - HTML Templates and Website Templates.
-1. [Pure CSS](https://purecss.io) - A set of small, responsive CSS modules that you can use in every web project.
+1. [Pure CSS](https://purecss.io) - Small, responsive CSS modules for every web project.
-1. [W3.CSS Templates](https://www.w3schools.com/w3css/w3css_templates.asp) - Simple responsive W3.CSS website templates
+1. [W3.CSS Templates](https://www.w3schools.com/w3css/w3css_templates.asp) - Simple responsive W3.CSS website templates.

 ### Big Idea

-The big idea is to modify an existing HTML site template, by replacing some `html` with `jinja` code, bascially turning html files into jinja files.
+The main idea is to modify an existing site template by replacing some HTML with Jinja code, essentially turning HTML files into Jinja files.

-Jinja is templating language for Python developers.
-A template contains variables which are replaced by the values which are passed in when the template is rendered.
+[Jinja](https://jinja.palletsprojects.com) is a templating language for Python developers.
+A template contains variables that are replaced by values when the template is rendered.
 Special placeholders in the template allow writing code similar to Python syntax.
-For example
+For example:

 #### Delimiters

 - {%....%} are for statements
 - {{....}} are expressions used to print to template output

-For example, after pip-installing jinja2, the following Python program:
+Here’s a simple example.
+After installing Jinja2 with `pip install jinja2`, the following Python program:

 ```python
 from jinja2 import Template